 There are several ways nurse leaders can bridge the generational divide.
 For example:

-• Implement inclusive policies.
+- Implement accommodative policies.
 Develop policies that accommodate staff members’ unique needs and preferences, such as offering flexible scheduling or implementing digital communication tools.
 Be prepared to modify existing policies and practices to better suit the needs of a generationally diverse workforce.

-• Celebrate diversity.
+- Celebrate differences.
 Recognize and celebrate the unique contributions each generation brings to the table.
 Highlight the strengths of different age groups and encourage collaboration and learning from one another.

 Benefits of Generational Understanding and Sensitivity

-• Stronger workforce.
-By embracing generational diversity, nurse leaders can create a stronger, more adaptable workforce better equipped to face the challenges of the rapidly changing healthcare landscape.
+- Stronger workforce.
+By embracing generational differences, nurse leaders can create a stronger, more adaptable workforce better equipped to face the challenges of the rapidly changing healthcare landscape.

 As the generational landscape of nursing continues to change, nurse leaders must understand and embrace the unique perspectives and experiences of Millennials and Gen Z nurses.
 TAMIU’s online RN to MSN in Nursing Administration program offers nurses a great opportunity to excel in a leadership role.